-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows:

-Valuation of inventories
+(a) Valuation of inventories

 As inventories are stated at the lower of cost or net realizable value, the Group estimates the net realizable value of inventories for obsolescence and unmarketable items at the end of the reporting period and then writes down the cost of inventories to net realizable value.
 The valuation of inventories is mainly determined based on assumptions as to future demand within a specific time horizon.
 Due to the rapid industrial transformation, there may be significant changes in the net realizable value of inventories.
 The further description of the valuation of inventories, please refer to Note 6(e).